S3 method for class 'fixest'

 subset

-Logical or character vector.
+Logical scalar or character vector.
 Default is FALSE.
 If TRUE, then the matrix created will be restricted only to the variables contained in the argument data, which can then contain a subset of the variables used in the estimation.
 If a character vector, then only the variables matching the elements of the vector via regular expressions will be created.

 as.matrix